 From time to time, we may be involved in litigation relating to claims arising out of our operations in the normal course of business.
-As of October 31, 2013, there were no pending or threatened lawsuits that could reasonably be expected to have a material effect on the results of our operations and there are no proceedings in which any of our directors, officers or affiliates, or any registered or beneficial shareholder, is an adverse party or has a material interest adverse to our interest other than described below.
+As of January 31, 2014, there were no pending or threatened lawsuits that could reasonably be expected to have a material effect on the results of our operations and there are no proceedings in which any of our directors, officers or affiliates, or any registered or beneficial shareholder, is an adverse party or has a material interest adverse to our interest other than described below.

 On February 11, 2013, HEMG and Mr. Spada sued the Company, certain senior management members and our directors in state court in New York seeking damages arising principally from (i) allegedly false and misleading statements in the filings with the SEC and the DOE where the Company disclosed that HEMG and Mr. Spada borrowed \$2.2 million without board authority, (ii) the alleged breach of an April 2012 agreement whereby the Company had agreed, subject to numerous conditions and time limitations, to purchase certain shares of the Company from HEMG, and (iii) alleged diminution to the value of HEMG's shares of the Company due to Mr. Spada's disagreement with certain business transactions the Company engaged in, all with Board approval.
 On November 8, 2013, the state court in New York granted the Company's motion to dismiss all of the derivative claims and all of the fiduciary duty claims.
 The state court in New York also granted the Company's motion to dismiss the duplicative breach of good faith and fair dealing claim, as well as the defamation claim.
 The state court in New York denied the Company's motion to dismiss as to the defamation per se claim.
 The Company did not file a motion to dismiss the breach of contract claim, so that claim remains as well.
-A preliminary conference in state court of New York is scheduled for December 19, 2013 relative to the two remaining claims.
+A status conference in state court of New York is scheduled for mid-March 2014 relative to the two remaining claims.

 On November 21, 2013, HEMG and Mr. Spada filed a derivative suit on behalf of the Company against certain former senior management member and our directors in state court in Delaware.
 The Company is a nominal defendant.
 The complaint is substantially similar to the complaint filed in state court of New York, except that if successful, the Company will receive the benefits.
 While the Company has been advised by its counsel that these lawsuits are baseless, the Company cannot provide any assurance as to the ultimate outcome of the cases.
 Defending the litigations will be expensive and will require the expenditure of time which could otherwise be spent on the Company's business.
 While unlikely, if Mr. Spada's and HEMG's claims were to be successful, the damages the Company could pay could potentially be material.
+On February 28, 2014, the Company filed a motion to dismiss the complaint.
+Mr. Spada's opposition papers are due on March 31, 2014.
+Arguments will likely be in May or June.

 On December 10, 2013, the Company filed a series of counter claims against HEMG and Mr. Spada in state court of New York.
+The plaintiffs filed a motion to dismiss our counterclaims.
+Our opposition papers are due on March 31, 2014.